Some alternatives, traditional equity, and fixed-income ideas from our Morningstar Prospects list.

-A version of this article was originally published in the first-quarter 2017 edition of Morningstar Prospects, which highlights promising managers that Morningstar Manager Research analysts currently do not cover but may cover in the future.
+A version of this article was originally published in the fourth-quarter 2016 edition of Morningstar Prospects, which highlights promising managers that Morningstar Manager Research analysts currently do not cover but may cover in the future.
 The full list and publication are available to subscribers of Morningstar Direct.

-Morningstar Prospects--a list of up-and-coming or under-the-radar investment strategies that Morningstar Manager Research thinks might be worthy of full coverage someday--added six new strategies in the first quarter of 2017.
+Morningstar Prospects--a list of up-and-coming or under-the-radar investment strategies that Morningstar Manager Research thinks might be worthy of full coverage someday--added 14 new strategies in the fourth quarter of 2016.
 Here's a look at five of them.

 Run by a Veteran Muni Team

 In August 2015, Baird Advisors welcomed Duane McAllister and two members of his municipal team to its roster of fixed-income investment personnel to run newly launched Baird Core Intermediate Municipal Bond BMNSX.
 Prior to joining Baird, McAllister served as a managing director at BMO Global Asset Management, where he was the lead portfolio manager for a number of municipal strategies.
 An emphasis on bottom-up fundamental security analysis and vigilant risk management led to enviable performance during his July 2007 to mid-May 2015 tenure on BMO Intermediate Tax-Free BITAX, which outperformed all muni-national intermediate Morningstar Category peers on both an absolute and risk-adjusted basis, as well as the fund's Bloomberg Barclays Municipal Bond Index.
 Erik Schleicher and Joseph Czechowicz, who started their careers with McAllister at BMO, accompanied him to Baird, where the team continues to follow its rigorous, security-selection-driven process.